HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

 <span style="color:Beige">Serena</span> was pushed to coronate
-only days after the (public) re-discovery of her royal blood and the sudden death of the old king from a tragic accident[^Historio-RdO-Serena-kmt3], by the corrupted ministers and councilors who saw her as young and easy-to-manipulate for their own personal gain.
+only days after the (public) re-discovery of her royal blood and the sudden death of the old king from a tragic traffic accident[^Historio-RdO-Serena-kmt3], by the corrupted ministers and councilors who saw her as young and easy-to-manipulate for their own personal gain.
-But <span style="color:Beige">Serena</span> has proven to be much more impulsive, arrogant, and harder-to-control than they expected, and her popularity among the people was increasing dangerously fast.
-The corrupted ministers and councilors then plotted a regime change to forcefully "retire"[^Historio-RdO-Serena-kmt2] her.
+Unfortunately for them, <span style="color:Beige">Serena</span>
+turned out to be nothing but docile, and her impulsivity and arrogance was somehow spinned as "being real" and won her a dangerously fast increasing popularity among the islanders.

+But these corrupted ministers and councilors soon have bigger problems on their plate.
+More specifically- internal power struggles.
+Someone somehow broke the status quo and leaked the evidence of the corruption of a powerful minister at the most inconvenient time possible, leading to public outcry, him being sacked, and his retaliation by leaking other politicians' dirty deeds.
+The situation quickly escalated in the most dramatic way possible, resulting in the resignment and/or fleeing of most of the high level government officials, while the rest - the highest ranked and actual power controllers - died when conspiring in a building, as the adjacent factory blew up in a pure accident caused by a gas leak and several bad CO sensors malfunction and short-circuit at the same time.
+The incident was so bad that no bodies were able to be identified, though later DNA tests confirmed their identity.
+Later evidences suggested that they were plotting to "retire" [^Historio-RdO-Serena-kmt2] <span style="color:Beige">Serena</span>
-Which they would have succeeded
+and to take the throne to reform the country into a dictatorship, which they would have succeeded
-(they are not stupid, you see, after all they control the military), if were not for another tragic accident where the building (next to the one where they were plotting in) blew up due to a random gas leak and CO sensor malfunctions, killing every single one of them.
+(they are not stupid, you see, after all they control the military), if were not for that tragic accident.
 How very unfortunate.

 [^Historio-RdO-Serena-kmt3]: \"Accident\" \(\**cough cough*\*\).
+Sarcasm aside, the king's body was never found...

 [^Historio-RdO-Serena-kmt2]: Much like they "retired" the old king before <span style="color:Beige">Serena</span>.

+As the power vaccum quickly growing out of hand following the accident,
-After this, <span style="color:Beige">Serena</span>
+<span style="color:Beige">Serena</span> took initiative and
-replaced most of the governmental head with her friends (whom no one has ever heard of) before the power vaccum grew out of hand.
+replaced most of the governmental head with her friends, whom no one has ever heard of.
 She then proceeded to re-structured the whole government, and then began tweaking every aspect of country to her own liking.
 One would certainly say that
-letting someone this young to rule over a country is starting to have its toll[^Historio-RdO-Serena-kmt1], and such naivety and blatant offence on the ideal of democracy and even the core identity of the country is surely going to result in total chaos and disarray.
+letting someone this young to rule over a country is starting to have its toll[^Historio-RdO-Serena-kmt1], and such naivety and blatant offence on the ideal of democracy and even the core identity of the country, even despite the drama beforehand, is surely going to result in total chaos and disarray.

 [^Historio-RdO-Serena-kmt1]: "Yeah, who would have thought??"